1TaimoorSajjad/1TaimoorSajjad/README.md

 - 🌱 I’m currently learning **MEAN Stack**

-- 👨‍💻 All of my projects are available at [taimoorsajjad.com](taimoorsajjad.com)

 - 💬 Ask me about **TailwindCSS, Angular, JavaScript**

 - 📫 How to reach me **taimoorsajjad980@gmail.com**